tvilxyz/gestureInterface/README.md

 ## Table of Contents
 1) Project Overview
-2) Getting Started
+2) Libraries
 3) File Descriptions & Dependencies

+## Libraries to install
+- matplotlib
+- numpy
+- os
+- pandas
+- plotly
+- scipy
+- sklearn

 ## File Descriptions & Dependencies

 ### `clean_file.py`

 **Purpose**: Contains functions to help clean data files more efficiently and organized.
-Overall, it takes in a data file and removes trials that have been striked (when the x button is pressed and the x_counter increases).
+It takes in a data file and removes trials that have been striked (when the x button is pressed and the x_counter increases).

 - **Dependencies**: N/A